Start My Answer

 Gather information on the debt and debt collector

-Be sure to review your records and any information that was given to you from the debt case.
+Review your records and any information you receive from the debt collector.
 You should have received a validation letter, and this can determine the following:

 • Who the creditor is